THE THREE DOSHAS OF AYURVEDA

 A quick overview

 Kapha is constructed of the water and earth elements and is responsible for function of preservation and strength.
-Kapha is responsible for the growth, immunity, flexibility, sustenance and lubrication of the body.
+Kapha is the driving force behind growth, immunity, flexibility, sustenance and lubrication of the body.
 It fills the intercellular spaces of the body, protecting and minimising destruction and wear and tear of tissues due to friction created by the movement of Vata.
 In short, Kapha is the opposite dosha to Vata.

 Some typical Kapha characteristics: